myltik/azure-docs.ru-ru/articles/storage/storage-dotnet-how-to-use-blobs.md

 [AZURE.INCLUDE [storage-development-environment-include](../../includes/storage-development-environment-include.md)]

-### Добавление объявлений пространств имен
+### <a name="add-namespace-declarations"></a>Add namespace declarations

-Добавьте в начало файла `program.cs` следующие инструкции `using`:
+Add the following `using` statements to the top of the `program.cs` file:

     using Microsoft.Azure; // Namespace for CloudConfigurationManager
     using Microsoft.WindowsAzure.Storage; // Namespace for CloudStorageAccount
     using Microsoft.WindowsAzure.Storage.Blob; // Namespace for Blob storage types

-### Анализ строки подключения
+### <a name="parse-the-connection-string"></a>Parse the connection string

 [AZURE.INCLUDE [storage-cloud-configuration-manager-include](../../includes/storage-cloud-configuration-manager-include.md)]

-### Создание клиента службы BLOB-объектов
+### <a name="create-the-blob-service-client"></a>Create the Blob service client

-Класс **CloudBlobClient** позволяет извлекать контейнеры и большие двоичные объекты, которые хранятся в хранилище BLOB-объектов. Вот один из способов создать клиента службы.
+The **CloudBlobClient** class enables you to retrieve containers and blobs stored in Blob storage.
+Here's one way to create the service client:

     CloudBlobClient blobClient = storageAccount.CreateCloudBlobClient();

-Теперь вы можете написать код, который считывает и записывает данные в хранилище BLOB-объектов.
+Now you are ready to write code that reads data from and writes data to Blob storage.

-## Создание контейнера
+## <a name="create-a-container"></a>Create a container

 [AZURE.INCLUDE [storage-container-naming-rules-include](../../includes/storage-container-naming-rules-include.md)]

-В этом примере показано, как создать контейнер:
+This example shows how to create a container if it does not already exist:

     // Retrieve storage account from connection string.
     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(